vendia/blog/posts/2022-01-14-applying-domain-driven-design-to-blockchains.md

 Listed below are best practices for building services and data models for a bounded context.

-* The aggregate is composed of multiple Entities and Value Objects(singletons without unique identifiers).
-Try not to pack more than 3 Aggregates in a service boundary.
+* The aggregate is composed of multiple Entities and Value Objects (singletons without unique identifiers).
+As a rule of thumb, try not to pack more than 3 Aggregates in a service boundary.
 * An aggregate defines a transaction consistency boundary around one or more entities.
 * An aggregate has a top-level entity called a root entity.
 Lookup on aggregate records is done using the root entity identifier.
 Any other entities in the aggregate are children of the root and are referenced using pointers.
 * A service should not be larger than a bounded context, and it should not be smaller than an aggregate.